solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     http://localhost:7071/api/AddCustomerFunction
     ```

--   You should get an error.
+-   An error should occur.
 Browse to the Azure Portal and the
     mysqldevSUFFIXflex flexible server

 -   Under **Settings**, select **Networking**